BlackRockCity/EV-Fire-Apparatus-Charging-Heat-Calculator/README.md

 ⸻

+Caution: This was created in November 2025 and has not undergone real world testing or professional review/certification.
+Any feedback is welcome.

+⸻

 ✨ Features
 	•	Truck presets + custom entry (pack size & max accept kW)
 	•	Level 2 vs Level 3 charging